Over Rs 68,600 cr of loans of wilful defaulters written off: RTI reply by RBI

-Banks have technically written off a whopping Rs 68,607 crore in outstanding loans of top 50 wilful defaulters, including of firms belonging to fugitive economic offenders Mehul Choksi and Vijay Mallya, till September 30, 2019, according to details provided by the Reserve Bank of India to an RTI query.
-Congress chief spokesperson Randeep Surjewala released the list of the defaulters while sharing the response of the RBI to the query filed by activist Saket Gokhale.
+Banks have "technically" written off a whopping Rs 68,607 crore in outstanding loans of top 50 wilful defaulters, including of firms belonging to fugitive economic offenders Mehul Choksi and Vijay Mallya, till September 30, 2019, according to details provided by the Reserve Bank of India to an RTI query.
+Chief Spokesperson of Congress Randeep Surjewala released the list of the defaulters while sharing the response of the RBI to the query filed by activist Saket Gokhale.
 In his reaction, Congress leader Rahul Gandhi said he had asked the government in Parliament the names of the top 50 bank loan defaulters but the finance minister did not answer his question.
-Now, the RBI has given out the list which includes Nirav Modi, Choksi and many of BJP's "friends", he said.
+Now, the RBI has given out the list which includes Nirav Modi, Mehul Choksi and many of BJP's "friends", he said.

 "I asked a straight question in Parliament- state the names of the 50 top bank loan defaulters in the country.
 The finance minister refused to answer the question.
 "Now the RBI has given the names of Nirav Modi, Mehul Choksi and many of BJP's 'friends' in the list of bank frauds.
 That is why this truth was held back from Parliament," Gandhi said in a tweet in Hindi.